cvn001/transflow/Readme.md

 ### Download MiniKraken database

-A pre-built 8 GB database [MiniKraken DB_8GB](https://ccb.jhu.edu/software/kraken/dl/minikraken_20171019_8GB.tgz) for Kraken V1 is the suggested reference database for TransFlow.
+A pre-built 8 GB Kraken database [MiniKraken DB_8GB](https://ccb.jhu.edu/software/kraken/dl/minikraken_20171019_8GB.tgz) for Kraken V1 is the suggested reference database for TransFlow.
 It is constructed from complete bacterial, archaeal, and viral genomes in RefSeq.
 According to the website, the latest version of MniKraken is **10/19/2017**.

 ---